Gassy Baby: How to Relieve Your Baby’s Gas

 Drawing legs up.
 If your baby moves their legs up toward the belly, it could be a sign of abdominal pain caused by gas.
 Your little one is trying to relieve the discomfort with this motion.

 Reduced appetite.
-Another common symptom of baby gas is a reduced appetite.
+Another common symptom of a gassy newborn is a reduced appetite.
 A gassy baby may suffer from cramping or bloating, followed by diarrhea.
 This discomfort could affect their appetite.

-So, what helps babies with gas?
+So, what are the best remedies for infant gas?
 There are plenty of effective strategies and home remedies to help your newborn baby with gas problems.
 The trick is to break up the gas bubbles that have formed in the abdomen and digestive tract.
-The following strategies and remedies may help.
+The following strategies and remedies may help to offer natural gas relief for infants.

 1. Burp During and After Feedings